1j01/midi-recorder/README.md

 * Fade out overlay when playing (unless viz is disabled), with a button to show info again?

-* A way to clear/reset other than refreshing, with a confirmation prompt (unless you just saved?)

 * Save progressively to local storage
     - This is the killer feature IMO, letting you record for long periods of time without fear of loss
     - Note: must handle multiple tabs without conflict